humnaawan/dsfp-testrepo/README.md

-This is a test repo to understand/play with git workflow.
-Here we have one .py python, `code.py`, which contains a test function `do_something()`.
+This is a test repo to understand/play with git workflow and Python packaging.
+It contains the `test_package` package, which can be installed by cloning this repo and running `python setup.py install`.